 The Agile methodology has three main principles: Roles, Time-boxes and Artefacts.

 An essential thing to keep in mind while implementing the scrum methodology is who you are implementing it on-the team structure.
 This means that the developers using this methodology should show a lot of respect openness and commitment to each other, communicate regularly and keep the focus on the project by taking different roles.

 There are three roles in Scrum:

-These are the programmer who work on developing the system.
+These are the programmers who work on developing the system.
 It’s self-managing” and self-organizing to complete work.

-The Scrum project develops during a set of sprint.
+The Scrum project develops during a set of sprints.
 They are set on different time-boxes, from two weeks to a month.

-One sprint means a set of idea implemented into a code, tested on functionality and integrates into the major system.
+One sprint means a set of ideas implemented into a code, tested on functionality and integrates into the major system.